Game-Development-Resources/Autotile-47/README.md

 **Tiling** means selecting tiles in such a way that neighboring tiles visually connect to one another (as in the graphic above).

-**Autotiling** is the use of code to select tiles (rather than having to select them by hand).
-There are many ways to achieve this effect, but the most computationally efficient autotiling method (that I know of) is referred to as bitmasking or bitwise-autotiling (while we'll explain later).
+**Autotiling** is the use of code to select tiles (rather than having to select them manually).
+There are many ways to achieve this effect, but the most computationally efficient autotiling method (that I know of) is referred to as bitmasking or bitwise-autotiling (which we'll get to later).

-*Note: This autotile example is for tiling to both orthagonal and diagonal neighbors.
-In addition, it allows for tiling against more than one type of object, as in the example graphic below with some plain grass tiles and some grass tiles with red graphics:*
+*Note: This autotile example is for tiling against both orthogonal and diagonal neighbors.
+In addition, this example allows for tiling against more than one type of object, as in the example graphic below with some plain grass tiles and some grass tiles with red bits:*

 ![image_3_640x360](https://user-images.githubusercontent.com/6045676/173731006-a9b64fb5-4b56-43ab-9542-0d8094289ee4.png)